Patrick Mahomes II Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Season Stats

+- Mahomes has thrown for 2,082 yards (297.4 ypg) to lead Kansas City, completing 67.5% of his passes and recording 18 touchdown passes and nine interceptions this season.

-- He also has 219 rushing yards on 32 carries with one touchdown, averaging 31.3 yards per game.
+- He's also rushed 32 times for 219 yards and one touchdown, averaging 31.3 yards per game.

+- The Chiefs, who rank ninth in the NFL in points scored, have attempted a pass 63.7% of the time while running the football 36.3% of the time.

+- Mahomes accounts for 62.5% of his team's red zone plays, with 35 of his 277 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Giants.